ashokgit/port-watcher/README.md

 - Image is based on `node:18` and includes `ss`, `lsof`, and related tools.
 - Entrypoint script `listen_ports.sh` runs inside the container and:
-  - Uses a low-overhead `/proc` backend by default to enumerate TCP/UDP sockets, with optional `ss` backend.
+  - Uses the `ss` backend by default to enumerate TCP/UDP sockets, with an optional `/proc` backend.
   - Supports burst scanning: multiple quick scans per cycle to catch short-lived ports between base intervals.
   - Resolves PID(s) primarily via `ss -p` and falls back to `lsof` if needed.
   - Optionally debounces close events via a grace period to reduce flapping.